soluty/ShipFullStack/.github/DEPLOYMENT.md

 ## ⚠️ Important Notes

-1. **Environment Variables**: Ensure production environment configurations in `apps/web/.env.production` and `apps/server/wrangler.jsonc` are correct
+1. **Environment Variables**: Web app environment variables are configured via GitHub Secrets and automatically created during deployment.
+Server configurations are in `apps/server/wrangler.jsonc`
 2. **Branch Protection**: Recommend setting up protection rules for the `main` branch, requiring PR review before merging
-3. **Secret Security**: Never hardcode API tokens or other sensitive information in code
+3. **Secret Security**: Never hardcode API tokens or other sensitive information in code.
+Always use GitHub Secrets
 4. **Deployment Frequency**: Every push to the main branch triggers deployment, proceed with caution
+5. **`.env.production` File**: This file is gitignored and auto-generated during CI/CD.
+Do not commit it to version control

 ## 🎯 Best Practices